lasso-js/lasso/README.md

 # Available Plugins

-Below is a list of available plugins supported by the `raptor-optimizer`:
+Below is a list of available plugins supported by the RaptorJS Optimizer:

 * Core plugins
     * [raptor-optimizer-less](https://github.com/raptorjs3/raptor-optimizer-less): Compile [Less](http://lesscss.org/) files to CSS